-Each VMN candidate works on a team project in conservation education or stewardship in their host town to complete their master naturalist training.
-Projects tend to fall into eight major categories: wildlife monitoring, riparian restoration, natural area inventory and assessment, pollinator habitat enhancement, invasive plant and animal management, school programs, nature art events, and public natural history walks.
+Each VMN participant works on a project with other team members advancing conservation education or stewardship in their town to complete their master naturalist training.
+Projects fall into eight major categories: wildlife monitoring, riparian restoration, natural area inventory and assessment, pollinator habitat and native plant landscaping, invasive plant and animal management, school programs, nature art events, and public natural history walks.
+The projects serve as a window into the world of conservation in each town.
+The lasting impacts of these projects ripple far into the future as VMN graduates join their conservation commissions, continue to plant trees, and stay engaged in other long-term efforts.

 Vermont Master Naturalist (VMN) teams partnered with the Burlington Mammal Tracking Project (https://www.trackingvt.org/) to monitor wildlife corridors in Burlington and South Burlington.
-Since its start in 2015, the Mammal Tracking Project has collected over 800 observations of how fox, fisher, bobcat, coyote, otter and seven other large mammals find habitat and travel corridors in the Champlain Valley.
+Since its start in 2015, the Mammal Tracking Project has collected over 1,000 observations of how fox, fisher, bobcat, coyote, otter and seven other large mammals are using habitat and travel corridors in the Champlain Valley.
 These data are crucial advocacy tool for city planners, local conservation organizations, and the general public for making decisions with wildlife in mind.

-The Mammal Tracking Project relies on crowdsourced data from the online citizen science tool and smartphone app called iNaturalist.
+The Mammal Tracking Project relies on community science data from the online smartphone app called iNaturalist.
 Though this is a powerful way to engage local wildlife enthusiasts in local conservation, data entered into iNaturalist need to be carefully annotated and verified by other expert trackers.
 The VMN team in Burlington invited the public to a tracking walk at Valley Ridge and followed that trip with an iNaturalist training.
 Valley Ridge is a currently undeveloped 18-acre natural area with riparian floodplain forest along the Winooski River in Burlington and South Burlington.
 It is a vital wildlife corridor that allows mobility up and down the Winooski River without having to cross Interstate 89.
 Participants visited this area with a tracking expert and then received hands-on training on how to enter observations into the Burlington Mammal Tracking Project’s iNaturalist page (https://www.inaturalist.org/projects/burlington-vt-mammal-tracking).
 The VMN teams hope this activity will encourage participants to learn more about mammal activity in their backyard and to support their project as it grows and expands into neighboring towns.
 A VMN Bristol 5 Town team is also conducting a wildlife corridor project in Monkton and a VMN Richmond team is monitoring wildlife in the new Andrews Community Forest.
+VMN South Burlington worked on a wildlife corridor project to inform city planners.
+Map courtesy of Sophie Mazowita.

 For the Vermont Master Naturalist Pollinator Project, team members collaborated with Burlington Parks, Recreation, and Waterfront to achieve a Bee City USA designation for Burlington.
-The goals of a Bee City are to enhance pollinator habitat and raise awareness about the role of pollinators in urban environments.
+The goals are to enhance pollinator habitat and raise awareness about the role of pollinators in urban environments.
 The Pollinator Project tasks were to prepare the Bee City USA application, draft the resolution adopted by City Council on April 29th and host a table to celebrate the accomplishment at Kids Day on May 11th, 2019.
 Over 200 kids visited the table to make balls out of clay, compost and seeds from native annuals to plant in their gardens and yards.
+In 2020, a VMN team in Burlington expanded this work under an initiative called Grow Wild to include a native tree and perennial plant nursery.
+BPRW will grow native trees and plants to share with residents who want to plant them in local yards.
 A VMN team is also working on enhancing pollinator habitat in Williston.

 A VMN team created a school program in Starksboro based on Larry Montague’s workshop: “Hip Hop Will Save the Planet.”
 In his experience leading the workshops, Larry has found that the majority of young people (regardless of gender, race, location and demographic) identify with hip-hop culture in some way.
 Because of this, Larry believes that by combining science and art and allowing the kids to express themselves through music, dance, art, and spoken word will foster better connections and a deeper relationship to their natural world.
 In Starksboro, a VMN team explored hip-hop’s role in nature education by combining tracking, music, poetry and art into a school-wide performance.
 Hip hop developed out of the Bronx, NY, into a global force whose reach can be found in just about every facet of modern society.
 Most relevant to future climate action is the fact that young people—the future leaders of our world—listen to its music, emulate its styles, and speak its language.
 Given this widespread influence, young people have an incredible opportunity to deliver positive messaging to the masses.
 VMN is also running school programs and projects in Burlington, South Hero, and Richmond.